 To implement digital rights management, many tools operate through encryption, or computer code embedded in the digital content, to limit access or use.
 Digital rights management strategies include copy protection and permission management.
 Copy protection controls access by preventing users from making copies of a work.
 Examples of these DRM strategies include digital watermarks, fingerprinting, and restricting copying features.
 Permission management limits who has permission to use a certain work.
 Examples of these DRM strategies include software licenses and keys, user authentication and IP authentication protocols, proxy servers, virtual private networks (VPNs), regional restriction or geoblocking, and designing products to only work on specialized hardware or software.

-Digital Rights Management and Protecting Intellectual Property
+Digital Rights Management and Intellectual Property Protection

 Digital rights management has emerged as a critical tool for protecting IP.
 By using encryption and other security measures, DRM makes it more difficult for digital content to be copied, shared, or distributed without permission.
 This helps to ensure that content creators can earn a fair return on their investment and that consumers can enjoy high-quality digital content without fear of piracy or other unlawful use.